 Think only teenagers suffer from acne?
 Think again.
-Acne is a common skin nuisance in many adults.
+Acne is a common skin condition in many adults.
 In fact, dermatology clinics around the U.K. reported a 200 percent rise in cases of adult acne.
 What's even more shocking is that this skin condition is linked to an increased risk of depression and suicide.

 It’s often believed that not washing your face enough is the underlying cause of adult acne.
 However, this couldn’t be further from the truth.